 Improper venipuncture technique during phlebotomy leads to poor quality samples.
-Applying as tourniquet for >1 minute can cause an increase in the concentration of proteins and protein bound molecules, like serum proteins that are unable to pass through the capillary wall.
+Applying a tourniquet for >1 minute can cause an increase in the concentration of proteins and protein bound molecules, like serum proteins that are unable to pass through the capillary wall.
 Total lipids and cholesterol can increase between 5-7% and bilirubin can rise 8%.

 When collecting samples from a catheter, contamination and dilution of samples must be avoided.
 Variation in glucose or electrolyte values may result from collecting blood from an IV or central line.
 Questionable results from a sample collected through a catheter need to be repeated using a new sample drawn from a different site.
+Collection of blood through a catheter should only be performed by properly trained personnel.